Last updated January 2025

 Try to get a fixed price.

-If you can’t get fixed-price quotes, at least nail down hourly rates and minimum charges.
+Can’t get a fixed-price quote?
+Ask about hourly rates and minimum charges.

 Ask about companies’ hourly labor rates and how many workers are included in the rates (some send two people to every job).
 Also ask about minimum charges.
-Many handyman services have minimums of two hours or more, and some tack on a half-hour of labor or more for travel time (most home services charge the same fees for travel time regardless of where customers live).
+Many handyman services have minimums of two hours or more, and some tack on a half-hour of labor or more for travel time.
 If the jobs on your list can be done in an hour, don’t hire a company that charges a three-hour minimum.
-Because many handyman services bill labor charges in one-hour increments, have a few optional jobs ready in case you need to fill up a worker’s hour.
+Because many handyman services bill labor charges in one-hour increments, have a few optional jobs ready in case you need to fill up the time.

-Our undercover shoppers collected labor charges for several increments of work (per worker) for a sample of handyman services in the seven metro areas where we publish Checkbook.
-There were big differences: For one hour of work, you can pay between less than $50 and more than $400; for six hours between less than $300 and more than $1,000.
+When our undercover shoppers contacted a sample of area handyman services, they were quoted big price differences: For one hour of work, you can pay between $70 and $500; for six hours between $400 and $1,000.

-The problem with using a company that charges on a time-and-materials basis, of course, is that some handymen work much faster than others.
+The problem with using a company that charges on a time-and-materials basis is that some handymen work much faster than others.
 If you agree to pay on a time-and-materials basis, review your tasks with them as soon as they arrive, and ask them to commit to a final price.

-Don’t assume that paying a higher price buys better work; it doesn’t.
+Don’t assume that paying a higher price buys better work; it often doesn’t.

 When it comes to home repairs, you don’t have to pay more to get more: We regularly find that low-priced companies are just as likely to do good work as high-priced ones.